Norwegian cuisine: Seafood

 The one traditional Norse dish with a claim to international popularity is smoked salmon.
 It is now a major export, and could be considered the most important Scandinavian contribution to modern international cuisine.
 Smoked salmon exists traditionally in many varieties, and is often served with scrambled eggs, dill, sandwiches and mustard sauce.
-Another traditional salmon product is gravlaks, (literally "buried salmon").
-Traditionally, gravlaks would be cured for 24 hours in a mix of sugar and salt and herbs (dill).
+Another traditional salmon product is gravlaks (literally "buried salmon").
+Traditionally, gravlaks would be cured for 24 hours in a mix of sugar, salt and herbs (dill).
 The salmon may then be frozen or kept in a chilled area.
-Since grav means "buried" it is a common misunderstanding that the salmon is buried in the ground, (similar to how rakfisk is still prepared).
-This was the case in the medieval ages because the fermenting process was important, however, this is not the case today.
+Since grav means "buried", it is a common misunderstanding that the salmon is buried in the ground (similar to how rakfisk is still prepared).
+This was the case in the medieval ages because the fermenting process was important; however, this is not the case today.
 Gravlaks is often sold under more sales-friendly names internationally.
-A more peculiar Norwegian fish dish is Rakfisk, which consists of fermented trout, similar to Swedish surströmming.
+Another Norwegian fish dish is rakfisk, which consists of fermented trout, similar to Swedish surströmming.

 Until the 20th century, shellfish were not eaten to any extent.
 This was partly due to the abundance of fish and the time involved in catching shellfish as compared to its nutritional value, as well as the fact that such food spoils rather quickly, even in a northern climate.
 However, prawns, crabs, and mussels have become quite popular, especially during summer.
-Lobster is, of course, popular, but restrictions on the catch (size and season) limit consumption.
+Lobster is popular, but restrictions on the catch (size and season) limit consumption.
 Lobster has become rather rare and expensive.

 People gather for krabbefest, which translates to "crab party" feasts, either eating readily cooked crabs from a fishmonger or cooking live crabs in a large pan.
 This is typically done outdoors, the style being rather rustic with only bread, mayonnaise, and wedges of lemon to go with the crab.
-Crabs are caught in pots by both professionals and amateurs, prawns are caught by small trawlers and sold ready cooked at the quays.
+Crabs are caught in pots by both professionals and amateurs; prawns are caught by small trawlers and sold cooked at the quays.
 It is popular to buy half a kilogram of pie prawns and to eat it on the quay, feeding the waste to seagulls.
 Beer or white wine is the normal accompaniment.